 Visceral larva migrans (VLM) is a human infection with certain parasites found in the intestines of dogs and cats.

 VLM is caused by roundworms (parasites) that are found in the intestines of dogs and cats.

 Eggs produced by these worms are in the feces of the infected animals.
 The feces mix with soil.
 Humans can get sick if they accidentally eat soil that has the eggs in it.
 This can happen by eating fruit or vegetables that were in contact with infected soil and were not washed thoroughly before eating.
 People can also become infected by eating raw liver from a chicken, lamb, or cow.

-Young children with pica are at high risk for getting VLM.
+Young children or people with pica are at high risk for getting VLM.
 Pica is a disorder involving eating inedible things such as dirt and paint.
 Most infections in the United States occur in children who play in areas such as sandboxes, which contain soil contaminated by dog or cat feces.

 After the worm eggs are swallowed, they break open in the intestine.
 The worms travel throughout the body to various organs, such as the lungs, liver, and eyes.
 They may also travel to the brain and heart.